Logo Tanztriennale

 Opera Stabile Hamburg (Hamburgische Staatsoper/Hamburg Ballett)

-To enter the conversation, we will begin with a warm-up from Anand Dhanakoti, a dancer and choreographer trained in Indian martial arts and yoga at the Kalari Gurukulam.
-Then we will hear from Co-Artistic Director of the Tanztriennale, Gwen Hsin-Yi Chang and what questions she carries as she continuously moves between Asian and European landscapes, followed by Arco Renz, choreographer, dramaturg and initiator of Monsoon, a platform for European and Asian collaboration that aims to examine conventional stereotypes through collaborative exploration and discussion of diverse cultural and socio political contexts.
+Extending from the topic of dance heritage in Moving Meeting #2, the gathering focused on how we navigate the complexities of intercultural exchange, informed by traditions, legacies and contexts different from our own.
+How do we navigate when we hold different “maps”?
+What supports our personal compass and what is needed to illuminate the path towards respectful and liberating collaboration?
+To enter the conversation, the session began with a warm-up from Anand Dhanakoti, a dancer and choreographer trained in Indian martial arts and yoga at the Kalari Gurukulam.
+Then we heared from Co-Artistic Director of the Tanztriennale, Gwen Hsin-Yi Chang, what questions she carries as she continuously moves between Asian and European landscapes, followed by Arco Renz, choreographer, dramaturg and initiator of Monsoon, a platform for European and Asian collaboration that aims to examine conventional stereotypes through collaborative exploration and discussion of diverse cultural and socio political contexts.

 Guests:

-• Anand Dhanakoti is a dancer and choreographer.
+- Anand Dhanakoti is a dancer and choreographer.
 He was trained in Indian martial arts and yoga at the Kalari Gurukulam, studied Flying Low with David Zambrano and graduated from the Contemporary Dance School Hamburg.
 As a dancer and co-choreographer he has worked with Matej Kejzar, Abhilash Ningappa, Adam Linder and Ursina Tossi among others.
 His pieces 'Thuli', 'Kntsugi', 'Immer', 'Kelli' and 'Baalya' have been shown internationally.
 He also holds a BA degree in Economics, Political Science and Sociology from St. Joseph's College, Bangalore.

-• Gwen Hsin-Yi Chang, co-artistic director of the Tanztriennale, is originally from Taiwan and has lived and worked across Asia and Europe for several years.
+- Gwen Hsin-Yi Chang, co-artistic director of the Tanztriennale, is originally from Taiwan and has lived and worked across Asia and Europe for several years.
 Her commitment to intercultural exchange began in 2014 when she started her entrepreneurship, later transformed into AxE Arts Europa, a platform dedicated to fostering creative collaboration between Asian and European artists in dance and contemporary circus.
 Her recent dramaturgy work with Ljuzem Madiljin, Ljuzem’s Walk creates dialogue and reflection about cultural heritage and participatory rituals in public spaces.
 Fluent in Mandarin, Taiwanese, English, French and German, Chang is a passionate advocate for cultural mobility and artistic dialogue across borders.

-• Arco Renz is a choreographer, curator and dramaturge engaged in transcultural projects across Europe and Asia.
+- Arco Renz is a choreographer, curator and dramaturge engaged in transcultural projects across Europe and Asia.
 As founding artistic director of Brussels-based Kobalt Works (established 2000), he has created an extensive body of independent choreographic works, as well as commissioned pieces for opera houses and institutional dance companies around the world.
 Over the past 20 years, he has facilitated collaborative performance projects and dramaturgical work with dance makers from Indonesia, the Philippines, Singapore, Malaysia, Cambodia, Taiwan, Laos, and Thailand.
 He initiated Monsoon, a research platform connecting Asian and European artists, curated Festival EUROPALIA Indonesia 2017's performing arts section, and currently serves on the Indonesian Dance Festival's curatorial team.
 A Flemish Ministry of Culture grantee, he focuses on transmitting and innovating immaterial cultural heritage through the performing arts.

-30 min: Physical warm-up and introduction to the topic with Anand Dhanakoti | 30 min: Inputs by Gwen Hsin-Yi Chang & Arco Renz | 90 min: Facilitated discussion and exchange for all participants.
-Participation in all aspects of the meeting is voluntary and can be adapted to one’s needs and desires.
-Opera Stabile is wheelchair accessible.
-If you have additional access needs or questions, please contact us at the email above.
+Programme: 30 min Physical warm-up and introduction to the topic with Anand Dhanakoti | 30 min Inputs by Gwen Hsin-Yi Chang & Arco Renz | 90 min Facilitated discussion and exchange for all participants.

 Moving Meeting #2